 Attorneys practicing in this area have been recognized in Best Lawyers in America®, Chambers USA Directories of America’s Leading Lawyers for Business, Southwest Super Lawyer® including having been named among the Top 25 Super Lawyers in New Mexico.

 Walter Stern and Stan Harris co-authored “Cultural Property Law: A Practitioner’s Guide to the Management, Protection, and Preservation of Heritage Resources,” which remains a seminal treatise on the topic.
-In addition, our cultural resources lawyers have long been officers and members of various key industry groups, including the American Bar Association’s section on Public Lands and the Rocky Mountain Mineral Law Foundation, frequently presenting papers at meetings of national scope.
+In addition, our cultural resources lawyers have long been officers and members of various key industry groups, including the American Bar Association’s section on Public Lands and the Foundation for Natural Resources and Energy Law (f/k/a Rocky Mountain Mineral Law Foundation), frequently presenting papers at meetings of national scope.